umarhassan-mitodl/18.s997-fall-2011/content/pages/root-finding/newtons-method.md

 \*Also referred to as the Newton-Raphson Method.

-†See {{% resource_link "67223aeb-2f82-4b6e-9cac-492f1eb08ef5" "Methods of computing square roots" %}} on Wikipedia for a reference.
+†See [Methods of computing square roots](http://en.wikipedia.org/wiki/Methods_of_computing_square_roots) on Wikipedia for a reference.

 ‡The notation 1e–15 is legal notation in MATLAB and it means \\(1\\times10^{-15}\\).
 Also,with MATLAB 1e–16 is the smallest _precision_ (not number) possible i.e., 1+1e–16=1 (although 1+2e–16≠1)